sower-j/modding-guides/mo2-rootbuilder.md

 # Using MO2 to Manage Script Extenders, ENBs, and More

 Mod Organizer 2 cannot install mods that use the base game folders natively (where the `Fallout4.exe`, or `Skyrim.exe` are located).
-Luckily there is a MO2 plugin called [Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720) that will enable MO2 to manage these applications.
+Luckily Kezyma has made a plugin called [Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720) that will enable MO2 to manage these applications.

 Based on your settings, Root Builder will temporarily copy, or link mods that need to be in the Fallout 4 folder.
 This makes it so that your Fallout 4 folder remains untouched and you have everything managed from one location, MO2.